Chris3606/plibsys-networking/README.md

 3. Compile as per standard for CMake project.
 ## Running
 In this instance, I created a single exe that can function as either the server or a client (you specify).
 There should never be more than one server, I'm hardcoding ports here!
 Run the generated executable, selecting the first instance to be a server (it will prompt you when you run).
 Then run another instance in a seperate terminal, and select client.
 You can run client however many times, the server will just keep serving them.
 The server is an infinite loop so must terminate via ctrl-c.
+### Notes
+- The plibsys documentation on networking says that the client side should call bind().
+In this example I do not -- this was intentional.
+Calling bind on the client side is actually rarely ever necessary.
+Typically only ever done if you care about the port the client side binds to (which rarely ever happens -- typically on networks where only certain ports are open, etc.)